Which city is cheaper, Anchorage or Dallas?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Anchorage and Dallas are popular destinations to visit in the summer with plenty of activities.
-Also, many visitors come to Anchorage in the summer for the family-friendly experiences.
+Many travelers come to Dallas for the city activities and the family-friendly experiences.
+Also, many visitors come to Anchorage in the summer for the hiking and the family-friendly experiences.

 In July, Dallas is generally much warmer than Anchorage.
-Temperatures in Dallas average around 88°F (31°C), and Anchorage stays around 59°F (15°C).
+Daily temperatures in Dallas average around 88°F (31°C), and Anchorage fluctuates around 59°F (15°C).

 It's quite sunny in Anchorage.
 The sun comes out a lot this time of the year in Dallas.
 Dallas usually receives more sunshine than Anchorage during summer.
 Dallas gets 337 hours of sunny skies, while Anchorage receives 240 hours of full sun in the summer.